-Choose one supported typeface early
+Choose one main book font early

 Numbers and Reference Tables